How does senior dental insurance work? Dental coverage (or lack thereof) depends on which insurance you have. Let’s review the major options below:

 When can I sign up for a dental plan?

-Unlike other coverage like Medigap or Part D, you can sign up for a stand alone dental plan whenever you want.
-It usually starts the first of the following month but some companies require longer.
-Often times you do not have to be 65 in order to buy one, as most companies do not differentiate between seniors and non-seniors.
+Dental coverage usually starts the first of the following month.
+Often, you do not have to be 65 in order to buy one, as most companies do not differentiate between senior and non-senior dental.

 Can I switch my dental plan?